JiangYou2025/JiangYou2025.github.io/index.markdown

 <!---
 For any questions or feedback, please reach out to [our team](mailto:yourmail@gmail.com).
 -->
-For any questions or feedback, please reach out to our[Issues Page](https://github.com/JiangYou2025/JiangYou2025.github.io/issues).
+For any questions or feedback, please reach out to our [Issues Page](https://github.com/JiangYou2025/JiangYou2025.github.io/issues).

 Thank you for exploring the Time Series Forecasting lecture.
 We hope you find the information useful and insightful.